analogdevicesinc/MOTIF_MathWorks/AD9136/README.txt

   Unzip the contents into some working folder.

 Usage:
+  From Simulink, open AD9136.slx and run.
+Edit the mask to change the device under simulation.
+  The simulation uses frames, so it has to be Sample based.

+  To change the simulation/model conditions, navigate to the Model Properties | Callbacks | InitFcn Callbacks
+    (File > Model Properties > Model Properties)

+  Under the AD9136 Mask, you can change the Output Configuration.
+    Normalized, where the output is normalize to be between -1 and 1.
+    Absolute, where the output is in absolute current.

-  From the MATLAB shell, run Main.m by typing "Main" (it may prompt you to change directories) To change the behavior of the model modify AD9680_Configuration.m, save, and rerun Main.
+  From the MATLAB shell, run Main.m by typing "Main" (it may prompt you to change directories) To change the behavior of the model modify AD9136_Configuration.m, save, and rerun Main.

 Troubleshoot:
   If MATLAB complains that a compiler has not been selected, type "mex -setup" and follow the instrustions.